 It’s possible that diseases like Osteoporosis. rheumatism and arthritis may impede movement and flexibility.

 None of these issues will prevent a senior from caring for a garden, as long as steps are taken to deal with them as best you can.

-EQUIPMENT AND GARDEN ADJUSTMENTS TO MAKE GARDENING EASIER
+EQUIPMENT TO MAKE GARDENING EASIER

 Using raised beds for your plants means not having to stoop over quite as much.
 This is ideal for seniors with physical restrictions that make bending and stooping difficult.